 Addiction is a state of mind most of us are aware of, but only a few understand.
 Sufferers of this illness develop unhealthy levels of dependence on substances and activities – with the aim of deriving pleasure, eliminating stress, or altogether disconnecting from reality.
 Most addicts view their substances as tools to bring about feelings of peace, happiness and balance.
-In that sense, they aren’t addicted to the substance per se, but the feelings of harmony and relief they bring the user…no matter how temporary.
+So, they aren’t addicted to the substance per se, but the feelings of harmony and relief they bring the user.
+No matter how temporary.
 The substance abuse creates changes in the brain and hence, can alter one’s personality to any extent.
 Self-destructive tendencies are highly common.
 Addiction is chronic and can relapse rather easily, however Ayurveda for De-Addiction is a great means to help overcome it.

 Ayurveda for De-Addiction: The Approach